-Consolidation-The consolidated financial statements include the accounts of IIJ and all of its subsidiaries, Net Care, Inc. ("Net Care"), IIJ America, Inc. ("IIJ-America"), Netchart Japan Inc. ("NCJ"), hi-ho Inc. ("hi-ho"), Trust Networks Inc. ("Trust Networks"), IIJ Innovation Institute Inc. ("IIJ-II"), IIJ Global Solutions Inc. ("IIJ-Global") and its subsidiaries, IIJ Exlayer Inc. ("IIJ-Exlayer") and its subsidiaries and IIJ Europe Limited ("IIJ-Europe").
-IIJ-Global was acquired by IIJ on September 1, 2010.
+Consolidation-The consolidated financial statements include the accounts of IIJ and all of its subsidiaries, IIJ Engineering Inc. ("IIJ-EG," which was renamed from Net Care, Inc), IIJ America, Inc. ("IIJ-America"), Netchart Japan Inc. ("NCJ"), hi-ho Inc. ("hi-ho"), Trust Networks Inc. ("Trust Networks"), IIJ Innovation Institute Inc. ("IIJ-II"), IIJ Global Solutions Inc. ("IIJ-Global") and its subsidiaries, IIJ Exlayer Inc. ("IIJ-Exlayer") and its subsidiaries, IIJ Europe Limited ("IIJ-Europe") and RYUKOSHA NETWARE Inc. ("RYUKOSHA").
 IIJ-Exlayer was acquired by IIJ on April 2, 2012.
-IIJ-Europe was originally a wholly-owned subsidiary of IIJ-Exlayer.
+IIJ-Europe was originally a wholly-owned subsidiaries of IIJ-Exlayer.
 IIJ-Exlayer was merged with IIJ on January 1, 2014.
-GDX Japan Inc. ("GDX") was established on April 16, 2007 and liquidated on March 16, 2012.
-All of the subsidiaries, except for IIJ-Exlayer, IIJ-America, IIJ-Europe and other foreign subsidiaries, have fiscal years ending March 31.
-IIJ-Exlayer, IIJ-America, IIJ-Europe and other foreign subsidiaries is fiscal year-end is December 31 and such date was used for purposes of preparing the consolidated financial statements as it is not practicable for the foreign subsidiaries to report their financial results as of March 31.
+RYUKOSHA was acquired by IIJ on December 1, 2014.
+All of the subsidiaries, except for IIJ-Exlayer, IIJ-America, IIJ-Europe and other foreign subsidiaries' fiscal year-end is December 31 and such date was used for purposes of preparing the consolidated financial statements as it is not practicable for the foreign subsidiaries to report their financial results as of March 31.
 There were no significant events that occurred during the intervening period that would require adjustment to or disclosure in the accompanying consolidated financial statements.

 Intercompany transactions and balances have been eliminated in consolidation.
 Investments in companies over which IIJ has significant influence but not control are accounted for by the equity method.
 For other than a temporary decline in the value of investments in equity method investees below the carrying amount, the investment is reduced to fair value and an impairment loss is recognized.